 What do you attribute the bad press to about beef?
 Wanda: Healthier beef, the 32 lean cuts of beef have helped, 10 Essential Vitamins in Only 3 Ounces is a great advertisement.
 We as producers have learned that we need to promote our own product as well.
 We can’t let the bad press and uneducated people control the message. **My note if you would like to read an article on the health of beef click on the link.**

 Do you consider yourself a Rancher, Rancher’s Wife or Ranch Hand?

 Wanda: I am a Rancher full time!

 How much does your Faith come into play in Ranching?

-Wanda: My Faith plays a very big part of my life style.
-God gave us these creatures and the know to better our lives.
+Wanda: My Faith plays a very big part of my lifestyle.
+God gave us these creatures and the knowledge to better our lives.
 He has given us many gifts and we need to be thankful.

 I would like to say a huge Thanks to Wanda Pinnow of Bracket Butte Ranch for taking the time to answer my questions.
 I am hoping I didn’t make too much of a sexist pig with some of my questions about Women in Montana Ranching.

 I hope you enjoyed these insights into Women in Montana Ranching.
 If you liked this article you might be interested in 8 Critical Elements in Ranch Profitability.
 Here is a successful Annual Meeting of the Montana Stockgrowers Association and the Montana Cattlewomen Association!
 Hope to see you there!
 For future updates and blog posts, follow us on Facebook where we post links to new articles, properties, and events.